HMS Windsor (D42): Construction and commissioning

 Windsor was ordered on 9 December 1916, and was laid down by Scotts Shipbuilding and Engineering Company at Greenock, Scotland, in April 1917.
 Launched on 21 June 1918, she was completed on 28 August 1918 and commissioned the same day.
 She was assigned the pennant number F12 in September 1918; it was changed to D42 during the interwar period.

 Service history

 World War I

 Upon completion, Windsor was assigned to the Grand Fleet, based at Scapa Flow in the Orkney Islands, in which she served for the rest of World War I. She was present at the surrender of the Imperial German Navy's High Seas Fleet in November 1918.

 Interwar

-Windsor was assigned to the 6th Destroyer Flotilla in the Atlantic Fleet in 1921.
+Upon the signing of the Armistice, HMS Windsor was assigned to the Baltic Sea where it participated in the British campaign in the Baltic (1918–1919).
+Among the ship's operations included providing naval, training, and logistical support for Latvian troops fighting in the Latvian War of Independence.
+Later, Windsor was assigned to the 6th Destroyer Flotilla in the Atlantic Fleet in 1921.
 In 1928, she was part of the Portsmouth Local Flotilla.

 World War II

 1939–1940

 On the day the United Kingdom entered World War II, 3 September 1939, Windsor was assigned to the 18th Destroyer Flotilla at Portland, England, for convoy escort and patrol duty in the English Channel and Southwestern Approaches.
 In October 1939 she transferred to Western Approaches Command but continued her assignment in the Southwestern Approaches.
 By January 1940, she was based at Plymouth for these duties.
 On 11 March 1940, she and the destroyer HMS Winchelsea relieved two French warships as the escort of Convoy HG 21, as it arrived in the Southwestern Approaches from Gibraltar, and escorted the convoy until the conclusion of its voyage at Liverpool on 13 March 1940.

 In May 1940, Windsor transferred to the 19th Destroyer Flotilla at Dover and was assigned to the support of military operations opposing the highly successful German offensive into France, Belgium, the Netherlands, and Luxembourg that began that month.
 On the evening of 13 May 1940, she evacuated the Government of the Netherlands from the Hook of Holland.
 On 23 May 1940, she and the destroyer HMS Venetia patrolled off Boulogne, France, and engaged troops and tanks of the German Army's 2nd Panzer Division that were attacking the port; Windsor entered the port that evening and evacuated British troops trapped there by the German advance.